ichard26/ichard26.github.io/content/blog/2025/pip-25.1/index.md

 Legacy setup.py editable installs *To be removed in pip 25.3* : Please read [the deprecation issue for more details and advice][#11457].
-This was scheduled for removal in 25.0 and then 25.1, but it got pushed back (again) to coincide with the deprecation of `setup.py bdist_wheel` installs
+This was scheduled for removal in 25.0 and then 25.1, but it got pushed back (again) to coincide with the deprecation of `setup.py bdist_wheel` installs.

 Legacy setup.py `bdist_wheel` installs *To be removed in pip 25.3* : Please read [the deprecation issue for more details and advice][bdist_wheel], however,